Leslieying/starter-academic/content/authors/admin/_index.md

 - [] #Visitors
 ---

 I am a CSC-funded PhD candidate at [School of Earth Sciences, University of Bristol](http://www.bristol.ac.uk/earthsciences/).
-I use a trait-based marine ecosystem model, ForamEcoGEnIE, to study the marine biogeochemical cycle through Earth history.
-You can find more information in my [CV](https://www.ruiying.online/files/cv.pdf).
+I use a trait-based marine ecosystem model, ForamEcoGEnIE, to study the planktic foraminifera and marine carbon cycle in the Cenozoic oceans.
+I am a fan of Emacs (no vim!), Rafael Nadal (also Roger!), Leslie Cheung.
+If you want to find more boring on-paper information about me, check [my CV](https://www.ruiying.online/files/cv.pdf).